Pycea/ACX-tweaks/README.md

 Available as a [Chrome extension](https://chrome.google.com/webstore/detail/acx-tweaks/jdpghojhfigbpoeiadalafcmohaekglf).

 ### Other
-Under [releases](https://github.com/Pycea/ACX-tweaks/releases), you can get the source from `chrome_src.zip`.
+Under [releases](https://github.com/Pycea/ACX-tweaks/releases), you can get the source from the `chrome_src.zip` file under the latest release.
 You may be able to do something with this.

 ## Features
 - When collapsing a thread, scrolls to the parent comment